google/tracing-framework/docs/addons.md

       }
     }

-## Tracing Extensions
+## Tracing Addons

-Due to the issues around script injection, tracing extensions must define all scripts required in their manifest.
-Browser injection extensions will then read these files and insert the scripts immediately after WTF has been initialized but before any user code executes.
+Due to the issues around script injection, tracing addons must define all scripts required in their manifest.
+Browser injection addons will then read these files and insert the scripts immediately after WTF has been initialized but before any user code executes.

 ### Usage

-To use an extension with injected tracing (such as via a browser extension) one must have the extension manifest listed in the `wtf.extensions` options list at the time of page load.
-The browser extension will take care of injecting the scripts and wiring up the runtime features.
+To use an addon with injected tracing (such as via a browser addon) one must have the addon manifest listed in the `wtf.addon` options list at the time of page load.
+The browser addon will take care of injecting the scripts and wiring up the runtime features.

-When manually embedding the tracing framework (via a `<script>` tag) one must also manually embed the extension scripts and register their manifests:
+When manually embedding the tracing framework (via a `<script>` tag) one must also manually embed the addon scripts and register their manifests:

     <script src="wtf_trace_web_js_compiled.js"></script>
     <script>
       var options = {...};
       wtf.trace.prepare(options);
     </script>
-    <script src="my/extension1/fileA.js"></script>
+    <script src="my/addon1/fileA.js"></script>
-    <script src="my/extension1/fileB.js"></script>
+    <script src="my/addon1/fileB.js"></script>
     <script>
-      wtf.ext.registerExtension('my/extension1/extension1.json');
+      wtf.addon.registerAddon('my/addon1/addon1.json');
     </script>
     <script>
       wtf.hud.prepare();
       wtf.trace.start();
     </script>

-Note that `registerExtension` will only accept URLs that are either on the same domain or have proper CORS headers.
-If you need to use cross-origin manifests you can also pass the JSON object directly to `registerExtension`:
+Note that `registerAddon` will only accept URLs that are either on the same domain or have proper CORS headers.
+If you need to use cross-origin manifests you can also pass the JSON object directly to `registerAddon`:

     <script src="wtf_trace_web_js_compiled.js"></script>
     <script>
       var options = {...};
       wtf.trace.prepare(options);
     </script>
-    <script src="my/extension1/fileA.js"></script>
+    <script src="my/addon1/fileA.js"></script>
-    <script src="my/extension1/fileB.js"></script>
+    <script src="my/addon1/fileB.js"></script>
     <script>
-      wtf.ext.registerExtension('my/extension1/extension1.json', {
+      wtf.addon.registerAddon('my/addon1/addon1.json', {
         "name": "My Extension",
         ...
       });